star-history/star-history/public/blog/superlinked.md

+*This is the twenty-fourth issue of The Starlet List.
+If you want to prompt your open source project on star-history.com for free, please check out our [announcement](/blog/list-your-open-source-project).*

+---

-[Superlinked](https://www.superlinked.com/?utm_source=StarHistory&utm_medium=referral&utm_campaign=Starlet_AUG_2024) is an open-source vector compute framework for your information retrieval and feature engineering systems, focused on turning complex (structured+unstructured) data into ultra-modal vector embeddings within your RAG, Search, Recommendations and Analytics stack.
+[**Superlinked**](https://www.superlinked.com/?utm_source=StarHistory&utm_medium=referral&utm_campaign=Starlet_AUG_2024) is an open-source vector compute framework for your information retrieval and feature engineering systems, focused on turning complex (structured+unstructured) data into ultra-modal vector embeddings within your RAG, Search, Recommendations and Analytics stack.
 Integrate Superlinked into your machine learning stack to achieve custom model performance with pre-trained model convenience.

 ![Example query requiring structured and unstructured data](/assets/blog/superlinked/example_query.webp)